-- (i) Securing of land with 10,
+(i) Securing of land with 10,

-- (ii) planning law with seven,

-- (iii) permit situation with six, and the

-- (iv) granting of subsidies with seven.
+(iv)granting of subsidies with seven.

 33 | Are there any other "hot topics" currently being discussed in your country in relation to onshore wind energy?

 The rules and regulations in the sector evolve rapidly and have to be constantly monitored, since they could affect seriously the feasibility of the projects.